genixpro/reliascript/README.md

 Const secondValue: ContactEmail;
 secondValue = value; // Yields a compiler error, because value has a kind of UserEmail,
                      // and secondValue has kidn of ContactEmail;
-                     // Although they are technically identical in the constraints they match,
+                     // Although they are technically identical in the patterns they match,
                      // because they have different Kinds, so the compiler will print an error
 ```